uncle red

 Jack Earl classic from the sun sessions.
 Hope you like it.

-Independent artist uncle red drops "slow down", a Rockabilly Country track on SoundClick.
+Independent artist uncle red drops "slow down", a Rockabilly track on SoundClick.
 The track carries an emotional weight that lingers well after it ends.
-The arrangement unfolds with a natural ease, guiding the listener through a more immersive experience. "slow down" has peaked at #11 in the Rockabilly category on SoundClick.
-Discover "slow down" and the rest of the uncle red discography on SoundClick.
+This track holds its own in the rockabilly landscape — a confident, well-executed piece. "slow down" has peaked at #11 in the Rockabilly category on SoundClick.
+Listeners into Rock NRoll and Rockabilly will find this track a natural fit within their rotation.
+This song is available as free download.

 Even more rockabilly boogaloo from Johnny D!

-Independent artist uncle red drops "Which Way Do I Go", a Rockabilly Country track on SoundClick.
+Independent artist uncle red drops "Which Way Do I Go", a Rockabilly track on SoundClick.
 The track carries an emotional weight that lingers well after it ends.
-The track delivers a memorable listening experience in this genre, and effortlessly connects with the listener.
+The kind of rockabilly cut that earns its place in a playlist and stays there.
 "Which Way Do I Go" has performed across multiple SoundClick charts, reaching #20 in Country and #2 in Rockabilly.
-Discover "Which Way Do I Go" and the rest of the uncle red discography on SoundClick.
+If you need a type beat with the feel of Elvis and Johnny Cash, "Which Way Do I Go" is available with a royalty-free Creative Commons license on SoundClick.

 Another in John's rockabilly collection